 Whiplash Reform Programme

 Changes were brought in by the Whiplash Reform Programme, which affects how a personal injury claim for a car accident may need to be made.
-These changes only apply to passengers and drivers of vehicles over the age of 18, if the accident happened in England or Wales and the injuries are valued at £5,000 or less.
+These changes only apply to passengers and drivers of vehicles who are over 18 years of age, if the accident happened in England or Wales and the injuries are valued at £5,000 or less.
 This means you may have to make your claim in a different way.

-The Whiplash Injury Regulations 2021 which was also introduced along with the reform brought about set tariffs for different whiplash injuries.
+The Whiplash Injury Regulations 2021, which was introduced along with the reform, brought about set tariffs for different whiplash injuries.

 Don’t hesitate to get in touch with us to learn how and when you can claim compensation for your injuries.
 We can also give you more information about the Whiplash Reform Programme.